 Many insurance plans will cover nutrition counseling with a Registered Dietitian Nutritionist.

-Check with your insurance provider directly or contact one of our dietitians in private practice under the Find an RDN section.
+Check with your insurance provider directly or contact one of our dietitians in private practice listed on our Find an RDN page.

 Why should I see a Registered Dietitian Nutritionist?

 RDNs can translate current nutrition science into practical knowledge.
 Here are 10 reasons to visit a Registered Dietitian Nutritionist: